Axxmk/weather-website/README.md

 # weather-website
-This is a project using Express and some APIs
+This is a project using Express.js (node.js) and some APIs